mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ## Filters and summary

-The drop-down lists at the top of the dashboard page allow you to filter the workflows displayed by personal Workspace, user Organizations, and time.
+The drop-down lists at the top of the dashboard page filter total runs by your personal Workspace, the Organizations you have access to, and time range.

 Below the filtering options, a summary of total workflows is displayed using cards for each workflow status.